Right-of-Way Surveys in Tallahassee

 Right-of-Way Surveys Pricing in Tallahassee

-Leon County contains 3 FEMA flood zone types (AE, X, AH).
+Leon County contains 3 FEMA flood zone types (A, X, AE).
 Limited flood hazard area — SFHA primarily along waterways and low-lying areas.
-BFE range: 30-200 ft NAVD88 (hilly terrain).
+Base Flood Elevations are site-specific and are read from the effective FIRM panel.

 Local Cost Factors for Right-of-Way Surveys in Tallahassee